itman83/Haggle/README.md

 # Haggle

-Buy and sell items from other users via live auctions.
+Buy and sell items via live auctions.

 This app is not fully complete yet, and there are some obvious problems associated with this codebase that I'll briefly touch on.